tensorflow/models/research/object_detection/g3doc/configuring_jobs.md

 ## Overview

-The Tensorflow Object Detection API uses protobuf files to configure the training and evaluation process.
+The TensorFlow Object Detection API uses protobuf files to configure the training and evaluation process.
 The schema for the training pipeline can be found in object_detection/protos/pipeline.proto.
 At a high level, the config file is split into 5 parts: